-Given the ongoing context of the pandemic, governments have adopted unprecedented measures, along similar lines, to protect the health of individuals and to sustain their economies, whilst supporting families and companies to enable them to resist the economic slowdown.
+Given the ongoing, albeit less severe in much of the world, pandemic situation, governments have adopted unprecedented measures, along similar lines, to protect the health of individuals and to sustain their economies, whilst supporting families and companies to enable them to resist the economic slowdown.
 Strict guarantine requirements were applied everywhere: closed borders, travel bans, shuttered businesses and restrictions on the right to go out.
 Teleworking, whenever possible, became the norm almost globally, with few exceptions.
 Courts were closed or not, depending on the countries in question, but many activities including hearings started being held by videoconference, and deadlines and terms related to pending or new cases were suspended - at least for a while.
-Indeed, as the UK contributor suggests in the UK Trends & Developments chapter, it may be that judges and parties become more comfortable with holding procedural hearings by conference or video call even in the medium-tolong term, after COVID-19 restrictions are lifted.